 3. Blue & Silver: Icy Winter Elegance

-Currently, this scheme is trending hard right now, and I can see why.
-After all, blue Christmas feels elegant and unexpected, almost like winter wonderland without being too cutesy.
+This one is trending hard right now, and I can see exactly why.
+Blue Christmas feels elegant and unexpected — like a winter wonderland without being cutesy.

 The Color Palette: